iaincollins/mono-webservice/README.md

 mono-webservice
 ===============

-An example web service in C# - works in .NET/Xamarin/Mono on Windows, Mac & Linux.
+An example web service in C# - works in .NET/Xamarin/Mono on Windows, Mac and Linux.

-# C# Web Service Example
+#C# Web Service Example

 This is an example of a cross platform web service that provides SOAP Document/Literal Wrapped web service.

-You can use expose the same services as simple XML/JSON over REST.
-In both cases web service APIs and WSDLs (service descriptions) are generate automatically from simple class and object descriptions.
+You can use expose the same methods as simple XML/JSON over REST.
+In both cases web service APIs and WSDLs (service descriptions) are generated automatically from simple class and object descriptions.

-It's written in written in C# (using Mono/Xamarin Studio), the services are self documenting and it interoperates really with well with other languages (PHP, Ruby, Java, JavaScript, etc).
-In languages like Java and PHP it works great with the built in SOAP client.
+This is example is in written in C#, using Mono/Xamarin Studio IDE (available for Windows, Mac and Linux).
+The services are self documenting and interoperate really with well with other languages (Java, C+, PHP, Ruby, JavaScript, etc).
+In languages like Java and PHP it works great with the built in SOAP client - on platforms that don't have a SOAP client you can use simple HTTP/REST calls.

 It's cross platform and runs on Windows, Mac, Linux and other UNIX platforms.
 The class libraries used can be shared between desktop, server, mobile (iOS and Android) and console platforms.

 Note, when we talk about SOAP here I'm referring to the (excellent, highly interoperable) **SOAP Document/Literal Wrapped** format and not an the long deprecated (and rightly maligned) **SOAP RPC** format which is quite a different format.

-Despite the latter being deprecated for over a decade it's still often what people tend to think of when someone mentions SOAP as it was for many their first and only exposure to it.
-This misunderstanding tends to induce negative responses in people who've previously encountered SOAP RPC, which is a shame as they are missing out - and they probably writing a lot of boiler plate code they wouldn't have to if they were using C#.
+Despite the latter being deprecated for over a decade it's still often what people tend to think of when someone mentions SOAP as it was for many their first and only exposure to SOAP.
+This misunderstanding tends to induce negative responses in people who've only previously encountered SOAP RPC.

-You can also enable JSON over REST, although (as with simple XML over REST) you won't get the benifits of automagic server-to-client exception handling and type safety.
+You can enable JSON over REST with web methods in C#, although (as with simple XML over REST) you won't get the benifits of automagic server-to-client exception handling and type safety.
 As with most things, it's very dependant on the use case at hand as to if you need that level of robustness in error handling and type checking in your client to server communications.

 ##What's the purpose of this example?